Orisha: Ase

 Ase is the life-force that runs through all things, living and inanimate, and is described as the power to make things happen.
 It is an affirmation that is used in greetings and prayers, as well as a concept of spiritual growth.
 Orìṣà devotees strive to obtain Ase through iwa-pele, gentle and good character, and in turn they experience alignment with the ori, what others might call inner peace and satisfaction with life.
-Ase is divine energy that comes from Olodumare, the creator deity, and is manifested through Olorun, who rules the heavens and is associated with the sun.
-Without the sun, no life could exist, just as life cannot exist without some degree of ashe.
+Ase is divine energy that comes from Olodumare, the creator deity, and is manifested through Olorun, who rules the heavens and is associated with the Sun.
+Without the Sun, no life could exist, just as life cannot exist without some degree of ashe.
 Ase is sometimes associated with Eshu, the messenger orisha.
 For practitioners, ashe represents a link to the eternal presence of the supreme deity, the orishas, and the ancestors.
+Rituals, prayers, songs, and sacrifices are all ways to invoke or transfer ase.
+In this way, every action and word becomes potentially sacred, carrying spiritual weight and consequence.

 The concept is regularly referenced in Brazilian capoeira.
 Axé in this context is used as a greeting or farewell, in songs and as a form of praise.
 Saying that someone "has axé" in capoeira is complimenting their energy, fighting spirit, and attitude.